APNIC-Labs/draft-kskroll-sentinel/README.md

-Huston, et al.         Expires September 27, 2018              [Page 14]
+Huston, et al.           Expires October 5, 2018               [Page 14]

-Internet-Draft         DNSSEC Trusted Key Sentinel            March 2018
+Internet-Draft         DNSSEC Trusted Key Sentinel            April 2018

       systems also will not fetch resources from names which start with